-Alcohol withdrawal fever is a potentially fatal condition that can occur when someone who has been drinking heavily suddenly stops or significantly reduces their alcohol intake.
-Treatment typically involves medications to manage the symptoms of withdrawal, as well as psychological support to help with long-term recovery from alcoholism.
+Alcohol withdrawal fever is a dangerous condition that occurs when someone who has been drinking a lot suddenly stops or cuts down on their alcohol intake.
+Usually, treatment includes medicines to handle withdrawal symptoms and emotional support to aid in the recovery process from alcoholism and alcohol abuse.
+(1)

 Understanding the signs of this condition is important for anyone who may be at risk of developing it after stopping alcohol consumption.

 Alcohol withdrawal fever is a condition that occurs due to the body’s reaction to sudden alcohol cessation from extended periods of substance use.
 It can happen in individuals who have been consuming a large amount of alcohol for an extended period.
 (2)

 Excessive and prolonged alcohol consumption can disrupt the body’s ability to regulate temperature, causing a spike in body heat during withdrawal.
 This condition, often accompanied by other withdrawal symptoms, underscores the importance of seeking professional help and medical supervision when attempting to quit alcohol, as it can be a sign of more severe withdrawal complications.

 Why Does Withdrawal Cause Fever?

 Initially, alcohol consumption increases GABA, which is why people feel a sense of relaxation and calmness while drinking.
 (3) However, continued consumption suppresses this same neurotransmitter, requiring them to drink more to become intoxicated.
 Glutamate is another excitatory neurotransmitter within the brain that alcohol suppresses similarly.
 (4)